Dumont Woman Killed Blocks From Home Where Cresskill Woman Was Slain

 The suspect in the Dumont slaying, whom neighbors identified as the victim's husband, was being interviewed by detectives from the Bergen County Prosecutor's Major Crimes Unit, which is heading the investigation.

-They were assisted by police from multiple towns -- including Dumont -- as well as Bergen County sheriff's officers and the Bergen County Sheriff's Bureau of Criminal Identification, which collected evidence.
+They were assisted by police from multiple towns -- including Dumont -- as well as Bergen County sheriff's officers, the Bergen County Medical Examiner's Office and the Bergen County Sheriff's Bureau of Criminal Identification, which collected evidence.

 CHECK BACK FOR MORE DETAILS